tc39/notes/meetings/2019-07/july-23.md

 MM: At the end of the WeakRefs section, there was an issue: How do you detect quiescence.
 Are they all in place?

-LBR: There are two things here, one of these involves synchronous execution.
+LEO: There are two things here, one of these involves synchronous execution.
 There can only be call to `$done`.
 If multiple calls happen, that’s an error.
 It’s been working pretty consistently with the current engines.

 MM: If something has a finalizer and WeakRef has gone null, if it’s not finalized before quiescence, should test262 report a normative violation?

-LBR: With synchronous WeakRefs tests, there is a timeout.
+LEO: With synchronous WeakRefs tests, there is a timeout.
 If we don’t have any error, it will be treated by Test262 with no error code.
 We do our best to create assertions with no false positives.
 A test with no error at the end is considered as passing, but that’s not sufficient here, especially with synchronous execution.

 TST: You said earlier, without such a hook, you’d have to remove all the tests.
 MM said that a hook should not be required to do GC.
 I mostly disagree with that.
 There’s nothing to be made normative about this.